The Beautiful Lie

 The Good Life

-As NASA spacecraft swung towards the moon, a couple who later became dear friends of mine, let’s call them Harold and Beth, raised a family.
+As NASA spacecraft swung towards the moon, a couple who later became dear friends of mine, let’s call them Harold and Meg, raised a family.
 In a big house in a leafy suburb, they sent their many children to private schools on a single public service income in the arts sector with occasional side projects.
 They had hobbies, frequent holidays, and no lack of material necessities.

 Young people might find this hard to believe.
 But Harold’s family’s case was not unique.
 A decade later, as I entered the workforce, a modest home would’ve cost me two years’ salary.